imcf-shareables/zeiss-lightsheet-bigstitcher/README.md

 * *fuse images*: The fusion step takes a while so we added this as an optional step.
-* *convert to IMS5*: This only works if you have Imaris installed in `C:\Program Files\Bitplane`
+* *convert to IMS5*: This only works if you have Imaris installed in `C:\Program Files\Bitplane`.
-* *delete intermediate files*: If activated, will only keep on disk the H5/XML and the IMS file, preferred unticked
+* *delete intermediate files*: If activated, will only keep the H5/XML and the IMS file on disk (preferred unticked).
-* *send email*: Will only work inside the University of Basel network but could be adapted to your need
+* *send email*: Will only work inside the University of Basel network but could be adapted to your needs.

 ### Runtime